tommasogattari/Replica-SwinUNet/README.md

 The GitHub repository structure is composed by:

-- [dataset](https://github.com/tommasogattari/Progetto-SwinUNet/tree/main/dataset) :is the folder that contains the guide for the dataset Synapse used by the author of the paper
+- [dataset](https://github.com/tommasogattari/Progetto-SwinUNet/tree/main/dataset) is the folder that contains the guide for the dataset Synapse used by the author of the paper
 - UNet
 - Swin UNet unofficial
 - Swin UNet official